aws-samples/serverless-dotnet-demo/README.md

 There is a single project named ApiBootstrap that contains all the start-up code and API endpoint mapping.
 The code is compiled natively for Linux-x86_64 then deployed manually to Lambda as a zip file.
 Microsoft do not fully support ASP.NET for .NET 7 native AOT.
 This sample demonstrates that minimal API's can run on Lambda with native AOT, but the full ASP.NET feature set may not be supported.

 Details for compiling .NET 7 native AOT can be found [here](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/compiling.md)

+## .NET 8

+### .NET 8 Custom Runtime

+The code is compiled on a custom runtime and deployed to the provided.al2 Lambda runtime because Lambda doesn't have a .NET 8 runtime.
+The code is compiled as ReadyToRun and Self-Contained because there is not .NET runtime on provided.al2 to depend on.
+This type of deployment is expected to be slower than a fully supported Lambda runtime like .NET 6.
+This sample should be able to be tested with `sam build` and then `sam deploy --guided`.

+### .NET 8 native AOT

+The code is compiled natively for Linux-x86_64 then deployed manually to Lambda as a zip file.

+Details for compiling .NET 7 native AOT can be found [here](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/compiling.md)

+### .NET 8 minimal API with native AOT

+There is a single project named ApiBootstrap that contains all the start-up code and API endpoint mapping.
+The code is compiled natively for Linux-x86_64 then deployed manually to Lambda as a zip file.
+Microsoft have announced limited support for ASP.NET and native AOT in .NET 8, using the `WebApplication.CreateSlimBuilder(args);` method.

+Details for compiling .NET 8 native AOT can be found [here](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/compiling.md)

 ## Deployment